 The site claims to have millions of online shoppers.
-It takes care of the coding side, so it could be a great option for sellers who want to avoid that work.
+It takes care of the coding side, so it could be a great option for sellers who don’t have that skill.

 ArtFire vs. Etsy

-ArtFire has three monthly plans available, and all cost money.
-The most affordable Standard monthly plan costs $4.95 per month and 23 cents per listing, and you can have up to 250 listings.
+ArtFire has 3 monthly plans available, and all cost money.
+The most affordable Standard Shop monthly plan costs $4.95 per month and 23 cents per listing, and you can have up to 250 listings.
 However, after an item sells, they charge a 12.75% fee on the sale.

-The second tier is a bit more enticing.
+The second tier, named “Popular Shop” is a bit more enticing.
 It costs $20 per month, but the sales fee drops to 4.5%, and the listing fee disappears.
 You can have up to 1,000 listings.
-The third tier offers the most site exposure but costs $40 per month, and you’re still stuck with the 4.5% fee per item that sells.
+The third tier — Featured Shop — offers the most site exposure but costs $40 per month, and you’re still stuck with the 4.5% fee per item that sells.
 You can have up to 2,500 listings in your shop.
 Every tier touts ad-free pages for your listings.

-Etsy’s Standard plan is free, although they do offer two other paid programs that claim to help your shop grow.
+In contrast, Etsy’s Standard plan is free, although they offer 2 other paid programs that claim to help your shop grow.

 Zibbet is a unique tool.
-It’s not a marketplace like Etsy, but it does allow you to work with multiple sales channels directly from your Zibbet profile.
-And Etsy is one of the options.
-Zibbet runs a marketplace as well.
+It runs a marketplace and allows you to operate with multiple sales channels directly from your Zibbet profile.
+Etsy is one of the options, as well as the A.C.
+Moore handmade marketplace.

 Zibbet vs. Etsy

 Unlike Etsy, Zibbet charges no listing or transaction fees.
 Instead, they charge a $5 monthly fee per sales channel.
-And they require a minimum of two sales channels per profile, so it will cost you at least $10 per month to be a member.
-That may be worth it if you want to take advantage of selling on the Zibbet Marketplace and Etsy, you’ll pay Etsy’s fees in addition to Zibbet’s fees.
+They require a minimum of 2 sales channels per profile, so it costs at least $10 per month to be a member.
+Note that if you simultaneously sell on the Zibbet Marketplace and Etsy, you’ll pay Etsy’s fees in addition to Zibbet’s fees.
 However, Zibbet offers a 14-day free trial, which can be helpful if you’re not sure which Etsy alternative you want to use.

 Amazon Handmade vs. Etsy

 Both Amazon and Etsy are free to join, but Handmade doesn’t charge to list items.
-However, Handmade does take out a 15% transaction fee, which is one of the more expensive fees for Etsy competitors.
+However, Handmade does take a 15% transaction fee, which is one of the more expensive fees for Etsy competitors.

-Handmade also takes care of web hosting and marketing, so sellers don’t have to deal with that.
+Handmade also takes care of web hosting and marketing, so sellers don’t have to dedicate time to promotions.